frctl/fractal/docs/guides/creating-components.md

 So now we just need a way to specify the data that should be passed to our view when rendering it as a preview.
 This is done by creating a **component configuration file**.

-Component configuration files can be written as JSON, YAML or as a CommonJS JavaScript module that returns a JSON object.
+[Configuration files](/docs/configuration-files.md) can be written as JSON, YAML or as a CommonJS JavaScript module that returns a JSON object.
 For this example we'll be using [YAML](http://www.yaml.org/) but check out the full component configuration docs for details on using other data formats.
 Configuration files must reside in the same directory as the component they are intended to configure, and for YAML files must have a filename that looks like `component-name.config.yml` (replacing `component-name` with the name of your component).

 So let's create a config file, called `blockquote.config.yml` for our blockquote component.
 Our file tree now looks like: